Backing Up iPhone to Windows Computer

 A dialog window will open.
-Click on three dots in the "Backup Folder" field, navigate to your external drive, and click OK button to move on.
+In the "Backup Folder" field, navigate to your external drive, and click OK button, then close it.

-On the main window of the utility, click "More tools", and then, select "iOS Data Backup & Restore" tab.
+On the main window of the utility, click "More tools" at the lower left, and then, select iOS Data Backup & Restore tab.

 Next, plug your device to Mac, and when it's detected, click Start button.
 If you'd like to encrypt your iPhone backup, make sure to check "Encrypted backup" option.

-Step 3: Choose types of data and back up to external HD on Mac (or PC)
+Step 3: Choose types of data and back up to external HDD on Mac (or PC)

-Afterwards, in the window, choose any types of files that you wish to save onto the external storage by placing the checkmarks in the boxes.
+Afterwards, choose any types of files that you wish to backup onto the external drive by placing the checkmarks in each box.